 Safe Dependencies

-A large percentage of code present in modern applications is made up of the libraries and dependencies chosen by you, the developer.
+A large percentage of code present in modern applications is made up of the libraries and dependencies that you, the developer, choose.
 This is a common practice that saves time and money.
 However, the downside is that you're now responsible for this code—even though others wrote it—because you used it in your project.
-If a researcher (or worse, a hacker) discovers a vulnerability in one of these third-party libraries, the same flaw will likely also be present in your app.
+If a researcher (or worse, a hacker) discovers a vulnerability in one of these third-party libraries, the same flaw is likely also present in your app.

 Using components with known vulnerabilities is a huge problem in our industry.
-It's so problematic that it's made the OWASP top 10 list of worst web application vulnerabilities, holding at #9 for several years.
+It's so problematic that it's made the OWASP top 10 list of worst web application vulnerabilities for several years.

 Track known security vulnerabilities